1120 SW Fifth Avenue, Portland, OR 97204

 Issues at the Yard include:

 In 2008, Council adopted the Mt.
 Tabor Master Plan Update which amended the Mt.
 Tabor Master Plan to include the Mt.
-Tabor Yard.
+Tabor Central Maintenance Yard and Nursery Master Plan.
 This was the culmination of a year-long planning process in partnership with the Mt.
 Tabor and South Tabor neighborhoods and a 35-member planning group.

 Work at Mt.
 Tabor Yard is being funded by several sources and will be built two phases, with guidance from the Mt.
 Tabor Yard Master Plan.